Dawitlior/blog-ai-app/README.md

 ## Deployment

 The application is deployed for free on Vercel.
 Any changes pushed to the main branch will trigger an automatic deployment.

+## Features

+- Automatic generation of blog post content using ChatGPT
+- User-friendly text editing with TipTap
+- Seamless integration with Prisma as the ORM
+- Fully typed with TypeScript for enhanced reliability
+- Deployed for free on Vercel

+## Technologies Used

+- Next.js 13.3
+- Prisma (ORM)
+- TipTap (Text Editing)
+- TypeScript

 ## Contributing